Menu

 Simple Yet Solid

-A camera with 2 SD card slots and a touchscreen that folds out for easy viewing.
+A camera with two SD card slots and a touchscreen that folds out for easy viewing, making it great for trips.

 Check Price